Savi Sharma

 Savi Sharma is an Indian novelist.
 She is the author of the best-selling novel Everyone Has a Story – An Inspirational Story of Dreams, Friendship, Hope, Love & Life.
 She is also the co-founder of the motivational media blog "Life & People" where she writes about positivity, meditation, the law of attraction, and spirituality.

 After school, Sharma enrolled for a Bachelor of Commerce degree at a university in Surat and began studying Chartered Accountancy.
 She decided to quit her studies after being convinced about her book Everyone Has a Story.
-She self-published it, which went on to become a bestseller, making Sharma India's first successful female self-published author.
+She self-published it, which went on to become a best-seller, making Sharma India's first successful female self-published author.